KickMint

 Your name or emailNoWe have no account system

-AI prompts and AI outputsStays on your deviceInference runs locally via llama.cpp + Qwen 2.5 1.5B
+AI prompts and AI outputsNo remote collectionInference runs locally via llama.cpp + Qwen 2.5 1.5B

-Crash reportsApple receives if you opt in via system settingsWe never see them as a separate dataset
+Crash reportsApple receives if you opt in via system settingsWe never see them.
+We ship no third-party crash SDK

 LocationNoWe do not request location permission